-(iii) If monopolization prevails under laissez-faire, then a ban strictly enhances welfare.
+(iii) If monopolization arises under laissez-faire, then a ban strictly enhances welfare.

 A ban on predation has an effect only if an exclusionary equilibrium arises under laissez-faire.
-In case of a monopolization equilibrium, E never enters and I becomes a permanent monopolist.
+In case of monopolization, E never enters and I becomes a permanent monopolist.
 A ban on predation is then clearly socially desirable, as in each period it increases welfare from the monopoly to the competitive level.

-$^{^{24}}$ This is indeed the case in the Stackelberg example presented in Appendix A.
+$^{^{32}}$ This is indeed the case in the Stackelberg example presented in Appendix A.

-25This counterfactual is largely theoretical because, as discussed above, it is often hard in practice to determine whether a firm's strategy is legitimate or predatory.
+33This counterfactual is largely theoretical because, as discussed above, it is often hard in practice to determine whether a firm's strategy is legitimate or predatory.

-In case of a predation equilibrium, "hit-and-run" phases (one period of entry, followed by one period of predation and exit) alternate with monopoly phases.
+In case of recurrent predation, "hit-and-run" phases (one period of entry, followed by one period of predation and exit) alternate with monopoly phases.
 Compared with accommodation, in hit-and-run phases a social entry cost αk is incurred in the first period, and welfare changes from w^c to w^p in the second period; in monopoly periods, welfare decreases from w^c to w^m .
-It follows that accommodation is strictly preferable so long as welfare under "normal competition", w^c , exceeds a weighted average of welfare in monopolization periods, w^m , and in predatory periods, $w^p - \alpha k$, with weights reflecting the relative frequency of these periods.
+It follows that accommodation is strictly preferable so long as welfare under competition, w^c , exceeds a weighted average of welfare in monopolization periods, w^m , and in predatory periods, $w^p - \alpha k$, with weights reflecting the relative frequency of these periods.
+In particular, as entry occurs every time a new entrant is born in case of recurrent predation, and at most once in case of accommodation, a ban is more likely to be desirable when the entry cost k is large.